antoyang/just-ask/README.md

 ```
 bash download/download_webvidvqa.sh <DEFAULT_DATASET_DIR>
 ```
+If you have issues with gshell, you can access the files [here](1ZgZGO4oZzFxk8-5WDkP4pqGfBuMome8E).
 This requires having about 1Gb free in `DEFAULT_DATASET_DIR`.
 You will also need to download videos from WebVid from [the data providers](https://m-bain.github.io/webvid-dataset/), and extract features following the instructions below in `WEBVID_FEATURES_PATH`.
 </details>